Piotrekol/CollectionManager/README.md

     The new collection is named using the collection closest to the top of the listing and with `_0` appended to its name.

-- Inverse: This will inverse all selected collections by making a new collection with only maps that are not present in any any of the selected collections but are present in your osu! songs folder.
+- Inverse: This will inverse all selected collections by making a new collection with only maps that are not present in any of the selected collections but are present in your osu! songs folder.

     The new collection is named using the collection closest to the top of the listing and with `_0` appended to its name.

 ### **Adding Maps to Collections**

-Maps can be added into existing collections in two ways:
+Maps can be added to existing collections in two ways:

-- Selecting a collection then drag maps from the middle panel into a different collection on the left panel.
+- Selecting a collection, then draging maps from the middle panel into a different collection on the left panel.
-- Selecting `Show beatmap listing` from the top menu then dragging maps from the beatmap listing into collections on the left panel.
+- Selecting `Show beatmap listing` from the top menu, then dragging maps from the beatmap listing into specific collections on the left panel or dragging maps into the map listing for the currently selected collection on the middle panel.

-    CollectionManager must have your osu folder path for this to work.
+    CollectionManager must have your osu folder path set up for this to work.

-### **Osustats Collections**
+### **osu!Stats Collections**

 CollectionManager can be integrated into osu!Stats for uploading local collections and loading in online collections.

 First, you will need to log in using your osu!Stats api key.
 You can get your api key [here](https://osustats.ppy.sh/collections/apikey) while logged in to osu!Stats.
 You can enter your api key into CollectionManager by going to `Osustats collections > Login...` on the top menu.
-If you need to change your api key you can do so by selecting `Osustats collections > Logged in as {username}` and inputting the api key.
+If you need to change your api key later, you can do so by selecting `Osustats collections > Logged in as {username}` and inputting the api key.

-After your api key is set up, you can upload your own collections to osu!Stats and load your collections back.
+After your api key is set up, you can upload your own collections to osu!Stats and load your uploaded collections into collection manager.

 If you have a collection with missing maps, osu!Stats may be able to repair the collection and find those missing maps for you.
 To do this, upload the collection to osu!Stats by going to `Osustats collections > Upload new collection` and selecting the collection to upload. osu!Stats will then process the collection and if there are any missing maps that can be identified, they will be found.
 Processing of some collections can take a long time.
-You may also need to restart CollectionManager then load the collection back in from `Osustats collections > Your collections` to get it to refresh.
+You may also need to restart CollectionManager then load the collection from `Osustats collections > Your collections` to get it to refresh.